Tomato Nutrition: Lycopene, Processing Effects, and Real-World Benefit

 The Science

 Tomatoes are one of the few foods where processing can improve availability of a key compound.
+They’re also rich in polyphenols beyond just lycopene.

 That is why raw-versus-cooked arguments often miss the point.